 Federal Support includes funds to support federally mandated services.
 Funds received under Chapter I of the Education Consolidation and Improvement Act are used to provide services in the areas of speech therapy and basic skill instruction.
-Federal funds are also used to provide instruction and residential services for children who are deaf-blind.
+Federal funds are also used to provide instruction and residential services for deaf-blind children.